 The month of March might not be known for having an overabundance of sales, but that doesn't mean it's a deal wasteland.
 You can still find great savings on select items, like luggage and winter sports gear.
 You might even get lucky and find a good deal on a future cruise.

 Check out our guide below on the March deals and sales to expect, and the items to avoid buying until later.
 Then read about what to buy every month of the year, so you'll know the best items to buy during the rest of 2021.

 St. Patrick's Day Sales

-St. Patrick's Day sales aren't hugely popular, but since March is a pretty scant month for sales, we expect some retailers to take advantage of the holiday.
+Sales for St. Patrick's Day aren't commonplace, but March is pretty light on sales anyway, so we fully expect some retailers to take advantage of the festive holiday.

 Winter Sports Gear